Satisfactory Academic Progress for††††††††††††††††††††††††††††††††† UPPS No. 07.07.01

 2) If a student attempts 100 credit hours while working on his or her baccalaureate, he or she must complete a minimum of 70 credit hours (pace = 70 / 100 = 70%) in order to meet SAP for the next year.
 All partial credit hours are rounded down to the nearest hour.

-d.†† The university considers grades of W, I, F, and PR, as well as repeated courses that are not included in a studentís GPA, as attempted hours but not as completed hours when calculating the studentís completion rate.
+d.†† The university considers grades of W, I, F, and PR, as well as repeated courses that are not included in a studentís grade point average (GPA), as attempted hours but not as completed hours when calculating the studentís completion rate.
 Changes in grades will be assessed during the annual evaluation at the end of the academic year (end of spring semester).

-02.03† The qualitative measure requires that the student must at a minimum meet the following cumulative Texas State grade point average (GPA):
+*02.03 The qualitative measure requires that the student must at a minimum meet the following cumulative Texas State GPA:

 03.†††††† REVIEW POLICY

 *03.01 At the end of the spring semester, Financial Aid and Scholarships will review the SAP progress of all students.
-The only exception is for transfer students.
-The assessment of new transfer students will occur after their admission to the university and upon the articulation of all transfer coursework completed by the students prior to their first semester of enrollment at Texas State University.
+Incoming students will have their SAP progress assessed at the end of the spring semester following their first semester of enrollment.
 The review for all students will ensure they meet the following criteria:

 a.†† Cumulative Texas State GPA of at least: